lihaoyi/workbench-example-app/README.md

 available locally by publishing them locally.
 This is very easy, just follow the instructions in the [Scala.js readme](https://github.com/lampepfl/scala-js).

-Then, copy the Scala.js runtime into the `js/` subdirectory of this project.
-You will find it in the subdirectory `target/` of Scala.js, it is named `scalajs-runtime.js`.
-Optionally, also copy the source map `scalajs-runtime.js.map`.

 Now, you are good to go.
 Open `sbt` in this example project, and issue the task `package-js`.
-This creates the file `target/example.js`.
+This creates the file `target/scala-2.10/example.js`.
 You can now open `index-dev.html` in your favorite Web browser!

 During development, it is useful to use `~package-js` in sbt, so that each time you save a source file, a compilation of the project is triggered.